 “I do not know who owned 86 5th Ave last, but at my time, 1953-1988, it was an Italian immigrant family,” he says.
 “I did not know them well enough, other than to say hello.”

-What little else we know about the address is that a certificate of occupancy from 1930 says there was a candy store here, and that renovations which appear to still be underway were initially issued permits in 2004, so whatever might come to the space next can’t really come soon enough for this long-empty storefront.
+What little else we know about the address is that a says there was a candy store here, and that renovations which appear to still be underway were initially issued permits, so whatever might come to the space next can’t really come soon enough for this long-empty storefront.

 Do any of you remember when there was a grocery store in this space?